rPatres/rPatres/README.md

 ###

-<p align="center">My name is Patres, and I'm a coder who enjoys working with Python and building Discord bots.  <br>Currently working on AccessSync, a project focused on seamless access management.</p>
+<p align="center">Hi, I'm Patres, a passionate coder with a focus on Python and building Discord bots.
+Currently, I'm working on AccessSync, a project dedicated to creating seamless access management solutions.</p>

 ###